Qixuga/OctoPrint-m420_leveling/README.md

 ## Warning

-After turning on your printer, you must first home it before you can safely issuing gcode that causes movement.
+After turning on your printer, you must first home it (G28) before you can safely issuing gcode that causes movement.
-This is true for this plugin, OctoPrint's default movement controls, and even the LCD control on the CR-10.
+This is true for this plugin, OctoPrint's default movement controls.

 Failing to do so can cause the printer to move out-of-bounds.